Amulet-Team/Amulet-Map-Editor/README.md

 ![cover](resource/img/cover.jpg)

-## Running compiled builds (Currently Windows only)
+## Installing (Currently Windows only)

-Purchase and download the zip file for your operating system from [amuletmc.com](https://www.amuletmc.com).
+Purchase and download the installer for your operating system from [amuletmc.com](https://www.amuletmc.com).
-Old versions can be found on our [releases page](https://github.com/Amulet-Team/Amulet-Map-Editor/releases).

-Extract the contained folder to a location on your computer and run `amulet_app.exe`.
+Run the installer and follow the instructions.

 ## Running from Source